IU-PR/Capstone_project/content/docs/Groups/To be announced.md

 ## **Week 2 questionnaire:**

-1) Tech Stack Resources: Are you utilizing any **project-based books** that specifically cover your tech stack and help you build your project?
-If yes, please provide the names of these books (name at least 3).
-How do you anticipate utilizing these materials to enhance your knowledge and expertise in your tech stack? we are using research papers
+1) Tech Stack Resources: We are already familiar with our tech stack so we do not use any books on it.

 2) Mentorship Support: We are not seeking a mentor for our project.

-3) Exploring Alternative Resources: In addition to project-based books, what other resources have you explored to expand your understanding of your tech stack?
-This could include online courses, video tutorials, documentation, or any other sources that have been valuable in filling knowledge gaps.
-Please, name at least 3 resources
+3) Exploring Alternative Resources: We are going to use official documentation on Flutter, Python and Pytorch.

 4) Identifying Knowledge Gaps: Are there any specific areas within your tech stack where you or your team feel there are knowledge gaps or expertise is lacking?
 If so, how do you plan to address these gaps and ensure a well-rounded understanding of your chosen technologies?
 Please name the tech stack division in your team and outline how are you planning to deal with **knowledge gaps**

-5) Engaging with the Tech Community: Have you actively engaged with the broader tech community to seek guidance or learn from experienced professionals in your tech stack?
-This could involve participating in online forums and groups (telegram, discord or any other platform), attending local meetups (Kazan, Innopolis)?
-Do you have means to engage experts into critical tech stack problems through professional networks?
+5) Engaging with the Tech Community: We have not engaged with tech community and do not plan to do so.

 6) Learning Objectives: What specific learning objectives have you set for yourself and your team in relation to your tech stack this week?
 How do you plan to achieve these objectives, and what strategies or resources will you employ to deepen your understanding?